BladePoint/StarEx/README.md

 # starEx
-A series of extensions and classes for use with Starling.
+A companion framework for Starling.